 Continual childhood trauma damages the amygdala, the part of the brain that controls the way we react to certain stimuli or an event that causes an emotion.
 The brain thus altered affects a person’s perception to threat making him super-sensitive and hypervigilant.

 To cover up for the lack of caring and my sense of inferiority feeling, I became a super-efficient and capable person.
-I pretended and pushed my needs aside and became the ‘rescuer’, ‘the yes woman’, ‘the people pleaser’ ‘the good Samaritan’ always at sidelines ready to jump to assist anyone.
-Furthermore, I did not want to say ‘No‘ because I told myself I was not going to be like them and betray or let anyone down.
-I slowly filled with anger, hatred, and resentment.
-Until I realized if I don’t take care and protect myself no one else is going to.
+I pretended and pushed my needs aside and became the ‘rescuer’, ‘the yes woman’, ‘the people pleaser’ ‘the good Samaritan’ always at the sidelines ready to jump to assist anyone.
+Furthermore, I did not want to say ‘No‘ because I told myself I would not be like them and betray or let anyone down.
+I was slowly filled with anger, hatred, and resentment.
+Until I realized if I don’t take care and protect myself no one else will.
 Finally, one day I woke up to the reality of my life and stopped taking shit from anyone.

 Trust and Recovery